Skip to content

 Overview

-Students will rotate in a community, tribal dental, or private practice clinic that delivers dental care to patients in need.
-Under the guidance of a preceptor dentist, students work as members of the dental team while gaining a better understanding of dental practice.
+SLR students will rotate in a community, tribal dental, or private practice clinic that delivers dental care to patients in need.
+Under the guidance of a preceptor dentist, these students work as members of the dental team while gaining a better understanding of dental practice.

 Learning Objectives